 - Making sure it adheres to code requirements

 What are the consequences of buying a poor-quality Dished End?

 - Poor quality dished ends may not fit the barrel that has been rolled for that particular job

 - It may have cracks built into it that nobody can see, and they won’t become obvious until the vessel is in service.

 - Explosion from dished end failure which could result result in injury or worse, death.

 What are the various shapes of Dished Ends?

-- Simulated sorter – has a bit deeper dishing There’s more drawing time.
+- Semi Ellipsoidal (Also called Semi Elliptical or Semi) – has a bit deeper dishing There’s more drawing time.
 The blank size is bigger.
 So, there’s a higher material cost, and a higher forming cost.
-And, it can withstand a higher pressure than the Torispherical for the same diameter and thickness.
+It can withstand a higher pressure than the Torispherical for the same diameter and thickness.

 What criteria would you use to find the best supplier of Dished Ends?

 One should look for a supplier with a past record.
 A good track record.
 Australian Pressure Vessel Heads has been in the business supplying top quality Dished Ends for around 70 years.
 It has supplied Dished Ends to all of the refineries in Australia, none of our Dished Ends or pressure vessels have ever failed to this day.